-The Corporation conducts an orientation program for new directors, which includes its vision, mission and corporate values, organizational structure, executive officers and directors, history and milestones of GT Capital, component companies and Metrobank Group.
+New directors are oriented regarding GT Capital's core businesses, and a budget is in place for their continuous professional education.
+Orientation includes vision, mission, and corporate values, organizational structure, executive officers and directors, history, and milestones of GT Capital, component companies, and the Metrobank Group.